Oswald Rivera

 Instructions:

-1. Wash fish fillets under cold running water and pat dry with paper towels.
+1. Rinse salmon fillets under cold running water and pat dry with paper towels.
+Season with salt and pepper.

 Ingredients: